Vietnam Itineraries: Suggestions by Local Experts

 For travelers looking to enjoy a more varied experience during a 10-day trip, the following itinerary balances city experiences, historical landmarks, and natural beauty:

 • Day 6 and 7: Ninh Binh: Visit Ninh Binh, known for its breathtaking landscapes, ancient temples, and limestone caves.
-Brave the desert dunes of the surrounding areas on the back of sturdy Viettel motorcycles for an exhilarating experience.
+Brave the surrounding landscapes on the back of sturdy motorcycles for an exhilarating experience.

 • Day 8 and 9: Hue: Venture south to Hue, Vietnam's former imperial capital, famous for the historic Citadel and Tombs of the Nguyen Emperors.
 Consider taking the sleeper train for an authentic journey filled with stunning views.